On the Road Again – Spring 1956

-In the spring of 1956 my parents drove up the ALCAN Highway, a 1,700 mile unpaved road in a 4 door sedan with two toddlers, cloth diapers, a coleman stove and a canvas army tent.
+In the spring of 1956, my parents packed up a four-door sedan and drove the ALCAN Highway—1,700 miles of mostly unpaved road—with two toddlers, cloth diapers, a Coleman stove, and a canvas army tent.

 Beginning of the ALCAN Highway